UK EFS Ltd Tax policy

-This document sets out the tax policy of UK EFS Ltd, the UK subsidiary of LGL Ltd, and in making this tax policy available the company is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.
+This document sets out the tax policy of UK EFS Ltd, the UK subsidiary of LGL Ltd, and relates to the year ended 31 December 2023.
+In making this tax policy document available the company is fulfilling its responsibilities under Schedule 19 of the Finance Act 2016.
 UK EFS Ltd’s Turnover and Balance Sheet figures are well below the thresholds for a standalone company to be required to publish a tax policy document, however this is required for the company by virtue of its ownership by GrandVision N.V., an optical retail group based in the Netherlands.

 Our tax policy is guided by our customer-centric business model.
 We see responsible administration and payment of tax as a responsibility of our business.

 A key principle of GrandVision’s tax strategy is to pay the right amount of tax in each jurisdiction of presence.
 This means that taxes are paid across the value chain in the jurisdictions of presence based on where value is created.
-In line with this, of the combined profits of LGL Ltd (registered in Guernsey) and UK EFS Ltd (together the Lenstore business), as most of the value is created in the UK, most of Lenstore’s profits are therefore subject to tax in the UK.
+In line with this, of the combined profits of LGL Ltd (registered in Guernsey) and UK EFS Ltd (together the Lenstore business), as most of the value is created in the UK, most of Lenstore’s profits are generated by UK EFS Ltd and are therefore subject to tax in the UK.

 Tax risks will inevitably arise from time to time in relation to the interpretation of tax laws in the UK and elsewhere.
 The Finance team, with support from the GrandVision Group Tax team and external advisors where necessary, proactively seeks to identify, evaluate, manage and monitor these risks and keeps both Lenstore senior management and GrandVision informed as required.